KeinR/Crossot/README.md

 Tested & suceeded with **20** different crosswords (see `./tests`) of ~46 total on the site (from when I counted), that's ~43% tested...
 Which I think is enough to prove its effectiveness.

 ### *Limitations:*
-- For esoteric reasons¹, screenshots must be perfect- at least for the top, only the crossword and it's UNOFORM boarder must be visable; see `./tests` for examples.
+- For esoteric reasons¹, screenshots must be perfect- at least for the top, only the crossword and it's UNIFORM boarder must be visable; see `./tests` for examples.

 ### *Motivation:*
 Just kinda' felt like it.